 Not so, says the astute manager!
 Profits gained through dishonest, illegal or oppressive means are never good and may vanish quicker than they are realized.
 Also, profits gained through playing tricks on consumers may turn the joke around on the trickster.

-Misconception 16 - “The primary purpose of product safety and quality system audits is to help operations gain more business” - False:
+Misconception 16 - “The primary purpose of food safety and quality system audits is to help operations gain more business” - False:

 Gaining more business is the secondary purpose of product safety and quality system audits.
-The primary purpose is to assess if the audited system is actually capable of ensuring product safety and quality consistently.
+The primary purpose is to assess if the audited system is actually capable of ensuring the safety and quality of food.

 Misconception 14 - “A short-duration scrutinizing process that is infrequently used at a given location, and measured against pseudo-parameters of success (the superficial artefacts of its implementation), can be rigorous enough to be trustworthy” - False:

 Misconception 13 - “The most important thing in product safety assurance is for an operation to maintain paperwork that demonstrates due diligence and will stand up in court.”- False: